-Myrtle heard the business about till death do you part,

-decided that she preferred the girl to believe she was acting - it had been that good.
-And now that the ceremony was over - the judge was pronouncing them man and wife - she felt as empty and dry as an old round of pancake makeup.
+Myrtle heard the business about till death do you part, thinking that she preferred the girl to believe she was acting - it had been that good.
+And now that it was over - the judge was pronouncing them man and wife - she felt as empty and dry as an old round of pancake makeup.

-Snapping her eyes, Myrtle repelled the girl's offering of untried sympathy - could do without it - and thought about her own face, her young face flashing in her mind as in a mirror, portending traits in her clear blue eyes, around the eyes: a latent sham of innocence.
+Snapping her eyes, Myrtle repelled the girl's offering of untried sympathy.
+She could do without it.

+Myrtle thought about her own face, her young face flashing in her mind as in a mirror, portending traits in her clear blue eyes, around the eyes: a latent sham of innocence.
 She had been emotional, an early starter, with a flair for the dramatic.
-Myrtle wondered if traits like that - around the eyes - could forecast and prevent the way somebody would turn out.
-Her face was her fortune, she'd always believed, and the fortune as it turned out was only cut-glass.
+Myrtle wondered if traits like that - around the eyes - could really forecast and forestall the way somebody would turn out.
+Her face was her fortune, she'd always believed, and the fortune as it turned out was cut-glass.

 "You can go on and kiss her now, boy," the judge said, grinning as he leaned across the desk.
-His stern black eyes roved from the couple, now kissing, to Myrtle.
-Clearing his throat, he ambled around and propped against the desk, arms crossed.
+His stern black eyes roved from the couple, now kissing deeply, to Myrtle.
+Clearing his throat, he ambled around and paused, propping against the desk with his arms crossed.

 "Well, Miss Myrtle MYRTS," he said, "you shore put one on this time."
-He scratched his ear, shook his head and looked down.

-"I gotta hand it to you: you got your faults but you can NATURAL act."
+He scratched his ear, shaking his head as he looked down.
+"I gotta hand it to you: you got your faults but you can natural act."